Robert Conley (reporter): NBC News and The Huntley-Brinkley Report

 In the mid-1960s, NBC News hired Conley as bureau chief of its Africa bureau.
 From its base in Nairobi, Conley traveled across the African continent, covering events and filing stories for NBC News and its affiliated programs such as The Huntley-Brinkley Report.
 Conley's news beat took him from Angola to Zanzibar, in a time when overseas news bureaus for the United States were not so ubiquitous as in later times.

 NPR and All Things Considered

 National Public Radio (NPR) was incorporated on February 26, 1970, following the passage of the Public Broadcasting Act of 1967, passage of which was aided by Conley testifying before Congress, that established the Corporation for Public Broadcasting and also led to the creation of the Public Broadcasting Service (PBS).

-All Things Considered made its debut on May 3, 1971, broadcasting in 32 states, with the program's creator Conley as host.
+All Things Considered made its debut on May 3, 1971, broadcasting in 32 states, Conley as the first host.
 As described in an article by Hal Klopper for the Fall 2006 newsletter of the Carnegie Corporation of New York: